playframework/play-plugins/redis/README.md

 # Sample

-for a whole example, please see the bundled sample app
+for an example, see the bundled sample app

 ## Licence